-Your potential savings vary based on your home, where you live, how much insulation you have and your preferred temperature settings.
+Your possible savings differ based on your house, where you live, how much insulation you have and your preferred temperature settings.
 You might see average savings, significant savings or somewhere in the middle.

-If you’re finding you’re only getting minimal savings on energy costs, you might be optimizing for energy efficiency currently.
-This includes turning off your HVAC system when you’re not at home or moving your thermostat up/down when you’re sleeping.
+If you’re noticing you’re only seeing small savings on energy costs, you might be optimizing for energy efficiency already.
+This includes switching off your HVAC system when you’re not at home or moving your thermostat up/down when you’re asleep.

-Smart thermostats make the process easy through their hands-off process that slowly shifts the temperature.
-If you’re at home often, it might not save you much on energy costs as is the point in an automated, energy-efficient schedule.
+Smart thermostats make this easy through their hands-off process that slowly shifts the temperature.
+If you’re at home often, it might not save you money on energy costs as is the point in an automated, energy-efficient schedule.

 Most utility companies give rebates to homeowners who purchase energy-saving, ENERGY STAR-certified equipment like a smart thermostat.
-The rebate total varies by company, but in most instances, it will cover most or all the cost.
-To find out more, visit your utility company’s website for rebate info.
+The rebate total varies by company, but in most instances, it will cover most or all the expense.
+To learn more, check your utility company’s website for rebate info.

-Getting a smart thermostat is an investment, but it can help you spend less money in the long run.
+Installing a smart thermostat is an investment, but it can help you spend less money in the end.
 If you’ve been thinking about installing one and want to know if they run as promised, we offer free home comfort assessments.
-Call our Experts at 937-503-7896 to request yours now!
+Call our Experts at 866-397-3787 to schedule yours now!

 The traditional path of heading straight to college after high school isn’t right for everyone.
 If you’re eager to start a career, particularly in a skilled trade like heating and air conditioning, you might be looking for alternatives that provide financial stability and professional...
 Continue reading